masumi-network/agno-masumi-reference-implementations/agno_llm_txt_agent/README.md

 # Agno LLM Text Agent

-An API service that provides text generation capabilities through an LLM agent with integrated Masumi payment processing on the Cardano blockchain.
+An AI agent that generates an llms.txt file to help language models understand and use your website content effectively.

 ## Features